Justin9606/memo-app/README.md

 # memowash

-*** In case If you have a problem with Signing Team (After you have set your team)  then try to change the Bundle identifier of the app and set the Team again, Like shown above pictures ****
+*** In case If you have a problem with Signing Team (After you have set your team)  then try to change the Bundle identifier of the app and set the Team again, Like shown below pictures ****
 1. Problem:
 ![Screen Shot 2022-03-21 at 9 22 12 AM](https://user-images.githubusercontent.com/54047658/159192656-245ef111-b089-464b-b1c8-6469869b7d8d.png)